Wubeizhongxinghua/easy-to-use-seqff/README.md

 	+ All files listed in this repo., and put in the same directory.
 	+ An R software with `Rsamtools`, `argparse` installed.

-+ And then, just run the following code in terminal:
++ And then, just run the following code in the terminal:

 ```shell
 $ Rscript seqff.r -f input.bam -o output.txt